20 Signs That You’re Spoiling Your Dog

 These are 20 tell-tale signs that suggest you’re spoiling your furry friend.

-There’s nothing in the snack cupboard except dog treats.
+There’s nothing in the snack pantry except dog treats.
 That’s good, as it means you’re not feeding all the treats at once; but it’s not so good if you were looking for a crafty snack of your own…

 You’ve gone to the pet shop with your dog, and you’re letting them ‘choose’ the toys and chews they want.
 So far, you have a very full basket!

-You buy a bigger, better sprinkler for the garden just because your dog had such fun with the old one.
+You buy a bigger, better sprinkler for the backyard just because your dog had such fun with the old one.
 The lawn doesn’t actually need the extra water at the moment, but your dog does!

 You buy a new squeaky toy to play tug-of-war with, even though the old ones are still in good shape.
 After all, this is the first time your pet has had a toy shaped like a lobster…